lets-ai-fun/llm_chat_playground/README.md

 # Details
 The project is organized into classes with specific purposes:
-- `main.py` serves as the entry point
+- `main.py` serves as the entry point.
-- `chain_api.py` handles the creation of the chain and the execution loop (once the chain is created, users can ask questions until they enter 'quit' to exit the program)
+- `chain_api.py` handles the creation of the chain and the execution loop (once the chain is created, users can ask questions until they enter 'quit' to exit the program).
-- `doc_loader_api.py` provides loaders for loading documents from the filesystem
+- `doc_loader_api.py` provides loaders for loading documents from the filesystem.
 - `vectorstore_api.py`: Creates a collection in the vector store from the documents loaded by the loader.
 - `my_loader.py`: A wrapper around a `BaseLoader` to include additional information (currently, a description useful for debugging and identifying the loader being used).
-- `my_types.py`: A class containing enums to better define the type of chain being used (either a simple chain or an RAG chain).
+- `my_types.py`: A class containing enums to better define the type of chain being used (either a simple chain or an RAG chain) and constants which can be changed easily (eg. which LLLM/embedding model to use, the list of url(s) to use to populate vector store).
+- `user_ui.py`: define the user UI flow (pose question to user about vector store, setup chain based on user choices, run selected chain in a forever loop to let user pose more questions)